vdclab/vdclab-wiki/OrthoMCL.md

 - [videos *tutorials*](https://orthomcl.org/orthomcl/showXmlDataContent.do?name=XmlQuestions.Tutorials)
 {.links-list}
 ## Notes from Users
-Many tools to explore groups of orthologs, you can also input your own sequences to assign them to groups.
+- Many tools to explore groups of orthologs, you can also input your own sequences to assign them to groups.
 Workshop are available every year to learn the tool.
-This tool/database only regroup cluster of orthologs for Eukaryotes.
+- This tool/database focuses  orthologs groups for Eukaryotes.
+- One of the  best phyletic distribution toold for Rukaryotes.

 ## Ease of use
 This web site requires exploration and watching the videos to master it plainly.
 Careful that it is only a ressource for Eukaryotes.